-What Is Retatrutide?
+What is Retatrutide?

 Retatrutide is a synthetic peptide developed by Eli Lilly that acts as a triple agonist at three key metabolic receptors — the glucagon-like peptide-1 receptor (GLP-1R), the glucose-dependent insulinotropic polypeptide receptor (GIPR) and the glucagon receptor (GCGR).
-This simultaneous triple receptor engagement gives Retatrutide a uniquely complex mechanism of action that distinguishes it from earlier generation single and dual receptor agonists.
+This simultaneous triple receptor engagement gives Retatrutide research a uniquely complex mechanism of action that distinguishes it from earlier generation single and dual receptor agonists.

-The compound contains 39 amino acids and incorporates a fatty acid side chain that extends its half-life significantly compared to unmodified peptides.
+Retatrutide contains 39 amino acids and incorporates a fatty acid side chain that extends its half-life significantly compared to unmodified peptides.
 This structural modification is a key feature of its design and contributes to its pharmacokinetic profile.

 The Three Receptor Targets